giggleaway/giggle-logger/README.md

 ## Getting Started

-In order to get started, run `npm add @giggleaway/giggle-logger`.
+In order to get started, run `yarn add @giggleaway/giggle-logger`.

 This needs to be initialized in the entry point of the application using: